cyclejs-community/cycle-webworker/README.md

 import {makeWebWorkerDriver} from 'cycle-webworker';
 ```

-`makeWebWorkerDriver` takes a single argument, the source for the worker.
+`makeWebWorkerDriver` takes a single argument, the worker.

-This is generally the URI to load the script from, but it's also possible to encode JavaScript code into this source.

-This argument is passed directly to `new Worker()`.
+This is generally constructed by calling `new Worker()` with a source url for the worker code, but also allows for use of libraries like [webworkify](https://github.com/browserify/webworkify).

-Please see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) for specifics around different forms this option can take.
+Please see the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) for documentation around creating workers.

 The resulting driver takes a stream of messages to send to the worker as sinks, and returns a stream of messages from the worker.